From stethoscopes to MRI Scanners all medical devices need to be made to the highest quality standards, lives could literally depend on it.

 ISO 13485 is an internationally recognised standard aimed at organisations involved in the medical device industry.
 Its main objective is to help manufacturers create a Quality Management System that ensures the quality and safety of the finished product.
 The standard provides a step-by-step infrastructure for creating a Quality Management System and/or evaluating gaps in your current system in terms of monitoring and controlling processes.

-According to the ISO, ISO 13485:2016 specifies the requirements for a quality management system where an organisation needs to demonstrate its ability to provide medical devices and related services that consistently meet customer and applicable regulatory requirements.
+ISO, ISO 13485:2016 specifies the requirements for a quality management system where an organisation needs to demonstrate its ability to provide medical devices and related services that consistently meet customer and applicable regulatory requirements.

 Who can use it?